Saturday, April 5, 2014, 8:30 am-5:00pm

 Talks on zazen by the founder and guiding teacher of Sanshin Zen Community, Shohaku Okumura Roshi

 Cost: $25 (includes lunch and tea)

 The $25 workshop fee, includes lunch and afternoon tea.
-Please pay by check (made out to Sanshin Zen Community) or exact amount of cash.
+Please pay by check (made out to Sanshin Zen Community.)
 Please include payment with your registration.

 About Okumura Roshi